Pectin and Balancing Blood Sugar

-Research from Russian scientists has determined that pectin, a natural fiber substance contained in a number of fruits and vegetables, slows the activity of the enzymes that break down starches and sugars.
+Scientists have determined that pectin, a natural fiber substance contained in a number of fruits and vegetables, helps balance our blood sugar levels.

 The measurements took place in an environment that mirrored the human stomach.
 The pectin slowed down the enzyme activity, which in turn slowed the absorption of several pharmaceutical drugs.